Activist Bramson abandons tussle with Barclays, selling stake

 When Sherborne first invested, Barclays had been under pressure to bolster profits after Staley’s aggressive push in investment banking since he joined in 2015 failed to significantly lift returns.

+“The war is over,” wrote Ian Gordon, a banking analyst at Investec.

+“We sense that investor appetite for a further round of heavy restructuring charges to execute such a repositioning of the group was limited”.

-Bramson had urged Barclays’ board to replace Staley after the UK regulator said it was examining his links with Jeffrey Epstein, but failed to win support.
+Bramson also urged Barclays’ board to replace Staley after the UK regulator said it was examining his links with Jeffrey Epstein, but failed to win support.

 Staley has said he regrets having a professional relationship with Epstein, who killed himself while awaiting trial on sex trafficking charges.